Marda Vanne: Early life

 Margaretha was born in Pretoria, South African Republic to Sir Willem and Lady van Hulsteyn.
 Sir Willem was born in The Netherlands in 1865 and emigrated to South Africa at the age of fifteen.
-Sir Willemm became a leading lawyer in Johannesburg and later a member of the South African Parliament for many years.
+Sir Willem became a leading lawyer in Johannesburg and later a member of the South African Parliament for many years.
 During the South African War, he became an advisor to Lord Milner, the Governor of the Cape Colony, and was knighted by King Edward VII in 1902.

 In her childhood, she had the nickname Scrappy.
 She performed as Scrappy van Hulsteyn in her early stage career in South Africa, before heading to London.

 Margaretha was briefly married to politician Johannes Gerhardus "Hans" Strijdom in 1924, but the couple divorced within the year.
 Strijdom later went on to serve as Prime Minister of South Africa from 1954–1958.

 In 1914, Vanne met Isaac Rosenberg in Cape Town, who was on a visit to South Africa.
 He took a shine to her and drew a charcoal sketch of her.
 He also gave her a copy of his poem "If You Are Fire, and I Am Fire" and wrote a number of passionate love-poems at the time, which seem to have been inspired by her.